rpi-automation/.github/profile/README.md

-_I'm moving this organization to codeberg.
+_I'm moving this organization to codeberg repo_
-First I'll move everything into single repo as there is no need to use full organisation for single machine maintained by single person_

 # Raspberry Pi Automation